 Health goals change every day based on steps you have taken, active calorie burned, and calories burned for the day.
 If you change your stand goal to 50 minutes, but you do not change back within 24 hours, it will automatically change your health data on the watch.
 It counts to change it back if you change it because the health data on Apple Watch changes every day.

-The apple watch is a remarkable gadget with an intuitive interface.
+The Apple Watch is a remarkable gadget with an intuitive interface.
 We hope this article has been helpful.
-The apple watch sometimes disconnects and doesn’t record all the data but you can always sync it back easily.
+The Apple watch sometimes disconnects and doesn’t record all the data, but you can always sync it back quickly.
 You will find a lot of utility from the watch when you customize it.
 Stay tuned for more helpful articles on TechWhoop.